ak4shp/sing-along/readme.md

 Welcome to Sing Along !!
 <br>
-It is a command line based application to scrap lyrics from 'lyricsgram' website and put them into '.txt' file.
+It is a command line based application to scrap lyrics from 'lyricsgram' and 'Gaana.com' website and put them into '.txt' file.
 <br>
 Both English version (i.e. http://www.lyricsgram.com/...) and Hindi version (i.e. http://hindi.lyricsgram.com/...) are supported.
 <br>